danade002/ONPREM-AZURE-V2-TASK/README.md

 - `existing_rg_name`: The name of the existing resource group to use if `create_new_rg` is set to false.
 - `new_rg_name`: The name of the new resource group to create if `create_new_rg` is set to true.
 - `location`: The location for the resource group and resources.
-- `use_admin_credentials`: Flag to determine if admin credentials should be used directly.
-- `use_existing_secret`: Flag to determine if existing secrets in Azure Key Vault should be used.
-- `use_generate_secret`: Flag to determine if new secrets should be generated and stored in Azure Key Vault.
-- `existing_secret_names`: List of names of existing secrets in Azure Key Vault (used if `use_existing_secret` is true).
-- `key_vault_name`: The name of the Azure Key Vault.
-- `resource_group_name`: The name of the resource group containing the Azure Key Vault.

 ## Variable Details